ryantaylorr/apollo/README.md

-# apollo
+# Apollo
-welcome to apollo formally known as Tamir or Project Tamir.
+Welcome to apollo formally known as Tamir or Project Tamir.

-#Table of contents
+## Table of contents
 coming soon